Last updated on : 14 Jul, 2025

-Let’s take a closer look at some of these foods high in calcium.
+Let’s take a closer look at some of these foods that are high in calcium.

 By adding sardines and canned salmon to your diet, you can not only increase your calcium intake but also benefit from their high-quality protein and omega-3 fatty acid content.

 Whey protein is a good source of calcium, especially for individuals who regularly consume protein supplements.
-A typical scoop (28 g) of whey protein powder contains about 95 mg of calcium, which is approximately 9% of the recommended daily intake.
+A typical serving (28 g) of whey protein powder contains approximately 95 mg of calcium, which is about 9% of the recommended daily intake.
 Whey protein is also rich in essential amino acids, including branched-chain amino acids, which offer various health benefits.
-However, it is important to check the specific brand and type of whey protein, as calcium content can vary.
+However, it is essential to verify the specific brand and type of whey protein, as the calcium content can vary.

 Leafy greens are some of the most calcium-rich vegetables available.
 Kale, collard greens, and arugula are particularly high in this essential mineral.
 For example, a single cup of cooked kale contains about 179 mg of calcium, while one cup of cooked collard greens provides around 266 mg.
 Arugula, with its peppery flavour, adds about 32 mg of calcium per cup, and when combined with other ingredients like Parmesan cheese and almonds, it can significantly boost your calcium intake.
 These vegetables are also packed with vitamins and other essential nutrients.